ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 Note: The `users/` part has been included in the endpoint to make it more RESTful, even though the user is already known from the user context.
 The endpoint must validate that the `user_id` matches the auth context.
 It is assumed that this endpoint is used with a special prefix for the work package service so that this does not collide e.g. with the `/users` endpoint of the user registry.

-*Possible extension (not in this epic)*: The dataset objects returned here could be supplemented with information on when user access expires, obtained via the acess checks explained above, if these are extended as well.
+*Possible extension (not in this epic)*: The dataset objects returned here could be supplemented with information on when user access expires, obtained via the access checks explained above, if these are extended as well.
 This information could then be also shown to the user on the profile page or the work package creation page.

 #### Access checks by the Download/Upload Controllers